mautic/developer-documentation-new/docs/components/emails.rst

 Emails
 ==========================================================

 There are multiple ways to extend the way Mautic works with Emails.
-This document describes the following options for extending Mautic's email functionality:
+This document describes the following options for extending Mautic's Email capabilities:

 - Email tokens
 - A/B testing
 - Monitored Inbox Integration
-- Email transport (email providers)
+- Email transport/Email providers
 - Email stat helpers

 Email tokens and A/B testing